 Impeachment Sinks In With Public

 ``Our country seems to have a way of rising and overcoming obstacles,″ said Edward Wadding, an insurance and investment agent finishing the last crusts of his toast at the Olympic Diner on South Main Street.
-He had favored censure.
+No fan of Clinton, he had favored censure nonetheless.

 From south-central Los Angeles: ``I think the impeachment will be good for the country,″ said Clayton White, 46, who favors Clinton’s removal. ``It shows that we care a lot about truth, honesty and basic principles in this country.″